-Rotations on the residency's autonomous inpatient service include admissions and rounds on all medical floors, critical care suites, Maternity and the newborn nursery.
-Training is by core faculty, hospitalist specialist and fellows.
-Residents will admit and manage patients of all levels of severity from critical to acute, to maternity to newborns.
-Rotations during Night Float will allow for supervised management and aspects of nocturnal care; dedicated rotations in critical care and cardiology will augment adult care training.
+Rotations on the residency's autonomous inpatient service include admissions and rounds on all medical floors, critical care suites, birthing center and the newborn nursery.
+Training is by core faculty, hospital specialists and fellows.
+Residents will admit and manage patients of all levels of severity from critical to acute, maternity to newborns.
+Rotations during night float will allow for supervised management and aspects of nocturnal care; dedicated rotations in critical care and cardiology will augment adult care training.
 Emergency medical management training during EM rotations in all three years will complete the spectrum of exposure.

 Care of Newborns, Children and Adolescents